 Welcome to Red Rock Canyon National Conservation Area

 The unique geologic features, plants and animals of Red Rock represent some of the best examples of the Mojave Desert.
-In 1990, special legislation supported by the Nevada congressional delegation, changed the status of the Red Rock Recreation Lands to a National Conservation Area (NCA), the seventh to be designated nationally.
+In 1990, special legislation supported by the Nevada congressional delegation, changed the status of the Red Rock Recreation Lands to a National Conservation Area, the seventh to be designated nationally.
 This legislation provides the funding to protect and improve the area.
 Red Rock Canyon National Conservation Area is enjoyed by the local population as well as visitors from the United States and many foreign countries.
-One million visitors each year enjoy the spectacular desert landscape, climbing and hiking opportunities, and interpretive programs sponsored by the BLM.
+Two million visitors each year enjoy the spectacular desert landscape, climbing and hiking opportunities, and interpretive programs sponsored by the BLM.

 The BLM is the largest administrator of public lands in the West.
 It adheres to the policy of multiple use, thereby providing recreational opportunities, protection for cultural sites, and the management of natural resources, including wildlife.